 Text in a notebook is formatted with Markdown, which enables the use of headings, subheadings, links, images, lists, and code blocks.

-When an existing notebook is opened, the cells are in a closed state.
 To open a cell for editing, mouse over it and use

-CMD + Click, or click Edit.
+Ctrl + Click, or click Edit.
 To close a cell, click outside it, press

 ESC, or press